Mike Turnbull Barambah 2025-08-15

 Initially detection of aftershocks relied on data from GA stations EIDS (Eidsvold, 150 km away) and BRS (Mt Nebo, NW of Brisbane, 135 km away), and ANU Seismometers in Schools station AUBSH (Beewah State High School, 100 km away).
 During this period only four aftershocks werer detected and located, ranging in magnitude from ML 0.6 to ML 1.0.

 By 2025-08-27 Geoscience Australia staff had deployed six temporary monitoring stations in the immediate area of the initial event: stations KKV1, KKVN2, KKVN3, KKVN4, KKVN5, AND KKVN6.
-This allowed aftershocks of much smaller magnitudes to be detected and located, and those events are mapped in Figure 1).
+This allowed aftershocks of much smaller magnitudes to be detected and located, and those events are mapped in Figure 1.

 The aftershock station deployment has enabled the calculation of well defined locations (for example, within error margins of 6 to 8 km for events of magnitude ML -0.3), and it seems that these events are occurring at a depth of from 10 to 15 km.

 Using data from the aftershock station deployment a closely spaced group of aftershocks is forming about 5 km north-east of the location obtained for the initial earthquake before the aftershock monitoring deployment, with sporadic aftershock events occurring to the west and south at a distance of about 5 to 8 km (See Figure 2).
-There is one outlier about 30 km to the north-east of the main event which may or may not be considered as an aftershock.
-It is likely that the more precise location of the main event is within the closely grouped aftershocks, rather than where it is shown in Figure 2.

 The aftershocks are occurring with considerable time spacing between successive events, sometimes with two or three days between events.
 The aftershocks are also of relatively low magnitudes (ML 1.8 to ML -0.8) (See Figure 3).
 This presentation is very different to that of the aftershock cum reactivation series associated with the Whitsunday Passage ML 5.8 event in 2016, and also with that of the 2015 Mt Perry ML 5.0, where in the few weeks following the main shock several aftershocks per day were being recorded.